 Who can deny the profound success of Akira Kurosawa's 'Seven Samurai' (七人の侍, Shichinin no Samurai)?
 Over 60 years on this cult-classic is still synonymous with the best of Japanese cinema, if not the world, and an excellent looking glass into the tragic, dog-eat-dog world of feudal Japan.
 The story takes place in 1586 during the Sengoku (戦国, Warring States) period of Japanese history and follows the story of a village of farmers that hire seven ronin (浪人, masterless samurai) to combat bandits who will return after the harvest to steal their crops.
 If you've not watched it before then be sure to set aside enough time to watch it - just over 3 hours or so!

 Contrary to first impressions, many of the village scenes were shot in a studio, and not on location; some of the battle scenes however were shot in Izu, close to Shuzenji Onsen where you can soak in the therapeutic waters of a traditional Onsen (温泉, Japanese hot spring): the southern barricade (flooded fields) scene; and the scene where Kikuchiyo and village defenders are by the bridge.
-If you're keen to experience a slice of Edo-era life, your best bet is Edo Wonderland Nikko Edomura in Nikko, Tochigi Prefecture, north of Tokyo.
+If you're keen to experience a slice of Edo-era life, your best bet is Edo Wonderland Nikko Edomura in Nikko, Tochigi Prefecture, north of Tokyo, or the samurai city of Aizu-Wakamatsu, in the rural Tohoku region.
 There you can don traditional garbs and learn all about life under the Tokugawa Shogunate: from the philosophies of the time to the weapons and self-defence skills of ninja and samurai.

 Ran (1985) - Handa Kogen, Oita Prefecture